 These submissions have been amended pursuant to orders made on 15 February 2024.
 All relevant amendments made pursuant to those orders are double-underlined.
 On 20 February 2024, the parties received an email from the Associate to Lee J requesting that they provide assistance to his Honour in relation to three matters set out in that email.
 Each of the matters, and Network Ten's submissions in response are set out in Part M: [1143A]-[1143U] and [1167A]-[1167V].
+To assist, submissions in reply to the submissions filed and served by the Applicant on 28 February 2024 are double underlined and in bold at [146E]-[146U] and [1167W]-[1167AH].
 Network Ten otherwise relies upon these written submissions and the submissions made during its oral closing address on 21 December 2023.